 Oakland Coliseum, Great America and San Jose Diridon are also all stops on Amtrak’s Capital Corridor line that runs from San Jose to Sacramento.

-Even if your reason for coming to San Francisco and the Bay Area is sports travel, the region has so much more to offer.
-Here are just some of the things to see:
+Even if your reason for coming to San Francisco and the Bay Area is sports travel, the region has so much more to offer besides watching the teams — here’s a guide to some of the things to see during your travels: